-Coleen Rooney finally reveals what she thought about Rebecca Vardy texts
+Coleen Rooney finally reveals what she thought about ‘evil’ Rebecca Vardy texts

 Rooney, 37, was sued for defamation by Rebekah Vardy after she publicly accused Vardy, 41, of being behind the leaking her private information to the press.

-Although Rooney only accused “Rebekah Vardy’s account” of being the source of the stories in her infamous ‘Wagatha Christie’ reveal post, a judge ruled that Rooney had to prove that Ms Vardy had a direct hand in the leaking of information.
+Although Rooney only accused “Rebekah Vardy’s account” of being the source of the stories in her infamous reveal post, a judge ruled that Rooney had to prove that Ms Vardy had a direct hand in the leaking of information.

 In the subsequent High Court case between the celebrities, Rooney won, with Ms Justice Steyn ruling that Ms Vardy “knew of, condoned and actively engaged” in information being passed to The Sun.